aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 - **Executive**: Provides high-level visibility.
 They can view Analytics and reports for all applications in the organization.
 - **Security Labs (Admin/Manager/User)**: These roles are specific to Veracode's interactive training platform, Security Labs.
 - **Workspace Administrator / Editor**: Specific to Veracode Software Composition Analysis (SCA) for managing workspaces and agents.

+### Security policies

+Veracode security policies set a threshold of security requirements for your applications.

+You can set them on:

+- Individual application profile level
+- Applies to all application profiles for a team
+- Applies to all application profiles for a portfolio

+Veracode security policies are the governing standards that define an organization's security requirements for its applications.
+When a scan is completed, the results are evaluated against these rules to determine if the application is **Pass** or **Fail** (Policy Compliance status).

 ## DevSecOps pipeline creation